cylonggit/ATOMCI/AtomCITest/Readme.md

 1. Running the TestDAPPs.java can automatically run the cross-chain delay and gas consumption experiments in the paper.

+2. Running the TestNFTCrossChain.java can automatically run the cross-chain NFT dApp example in the paper.

-2. Use the following SQL code to get the results.
+3. Use the following SQL code to get the experiment results.
 Due to network, hardware and other reasons, they may be slightly different from the results in the paper.

 ```sql
 -- ----------------------- DApp 1: atomic-ReadEth_write_2